 “Each generation will reap what the former generation has sown.” ~ Chinese Proverb

 Hello.
 My name is Alexander Sum.
 My Chinese in pinyin is Sum Dingguo which means “stable country.”
 I was born in Hong Kong, China and have been a Seattleitte since I was 5 years old.
-I am a family man married to a wonderful woman (Minh) and raising 5 amazing and beautiful bambinos.
-My wife and I are immigrants and living the American dream with much debt owed to our hard-working blue-collar parents who came to the U.S. dreaming* for their kids to get college education and to make something of ourselves.
-We are privileged to have fulfilled that dream (both receiving a Bachelors degree from the University of Washington in Seattle) and more.
-We own a house, love our kidos, and own a dog while living in North Creek, Washington, a suburb 12 miles or so north of Seattle.
-We are definitely filled with a great family and have an awesome set of friends and faith (Christian) community.
+I am a family man and raising 5 amazing and beautiful bambinos.
+As an immigrant and living the American dream with much debt owed to my hard-working blue-collar parents who came to the U.S. dreaming* for their kids to get college education and to make something of ourselves.
+I am privileged to have fulfilled that dream (both receiving a Bachelors degree from the University of Washington in Seattle) and more.

 Professionally, I have been in sales and business development for over 25 years in technology and healthcare.
 Recently, I have been in technology startups and specialize in negotiating digital agreements, partnerships, and acquisitions.
 Here is my LinkedIn Profile.